MarcCode2003/weather-app/README.md

-# Weather App
+# Weather Website

 ## Description

-A simple weather application that provides current weather information for a specified location.
+A simple weather website that provides current weather information for a specified location.
 This project is a part of my learning journey in web development and API integration.

 ## Features